Skip to content

 • 3

-Hygiene and personal care products (shampoo, soap, detergent) almost always have better unit prices in larger packs.
+Hygiene and personal care products (shampoo, soap, toothpaste, detergent) almost always have significantly better unit prices in larger packs.
+These have long shelf lives, so buying the biggest pack available is nearly always the right choice.

 Why this matters for you